visualinteractivedata/visualinteractivedata.github.io/README.md

 You can also edit [`_config.yml`](./_config.yml) to set the order in which projects are listed on the homepage; projects without a specified position will appear at the end of the list.

+## Updating news

+To update the news displayed on the homepage, edit the [`news.md`](news.md) file.
+Add new items at the top of the list, since they are displayed in the order shown in the file.

+The homepage shows all items until the `<!-- more news -->` line in between the bullet points.
+Move this line to where you want the news on the homepage to cut off.
+The cut off older news will still be available when following the 'More news...' link.

 ## How to work on this site locally

 -   Make sure you have [Ruby and Jekyll installed](https://jekyllrb.com/docs/installation/)